flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Tip \#1: Estimating Resource Requirements

-- How to estimate resource requirements:
 1. Guess based on your knowledge of the program.
 Think about the sizes of big arrays and any files being read
-  1. Run a test job
+2. Run a test job
-  1. Check the actual usage of the test job with:\
+3. Check the actual usage of the test job with:\
 `seff -j <jobid>`
   - `Job Wall-clock time`: how long it took in "real world" time; corresponds to `#SBATCH -t`
   - `Memory Utilized`: maximum amount of memory used; corresponds to `#SBATCH --mem`

 ## Slurm Tip \#2: Choosing a Partition (CPUs)